 - 1. From Administration menu, select Trading Partner > Digital Certificates > System. - 2.
 Using either Search or List, locate the system certificate you want to check out. - 3.
 Next to the system certificate you want to check out, click check out. - 4.
-In the Check Out System Certificate dialog box, select one of the following formats for the certificate, and then click Go!: - BASE64 This option uses BASE64 encoding on the standard DER certificate. - DER This standard format for digital certificates is accepted by most applications. - 5.
+In the Check Out System Certificate dialog box, select one of the following formats for the certificate, and then click Go!: - PKCS12 This options formats the digital certificate as a PKCS12 file.
+You also have the option of entering a Private Key Password and a Key Store Password. - BASE64 This option uses BASE64 encoding on the standard DER certificate. - DER This standard format for digital certificates is accepted by most applications. - 5.
 In the File Download dialog box, click Save. - 6.
 In the Save As dialog box, select the location where you want to save the certificate, and then click Save.